HelloPareto/june-test/README.md

 ## Technical Interview: Email Verification System

 ## Task A
-In the `Input.md` you will find an instruction set given to an agent to complete a task.
-As well as the "Architect Synthesis" which is the architect's standalone interpretation of how we can check if the task was done well.
-Check the file, read through it, Identify any issues, inconsistencies or improvements, if any.
+In the `Input.md` you will find an instruction set given to an AI agent to complete a task.
+You will also fid an "Architect Synthesis" which is the architect's standalone interpretation of how we can check if the task was done correctly.
+Check the file, read through both, and identify any issues, inconsistencies or improvements -- if any.

 ---
 ## Task B